I can't find or open my downloaded document. What should I do?

 I've asked a question about my specific situation or issue but you have not given me a recommendation.
 Why not?

-Why do you discuss car, house and computer issues on this Site and in your Blog?
+Why do you discuss car, house and computer issues in some of your blog posts and checklists?

-The focus of this Site is to help you manage and protect your wealth.
+The tools on this Site are to help you manage and protect your wealth.
 Your wealth consists of what you own, like vehicles, homes and investments, and what you owe, like a mortgage and credit card balances.
 A poorly maintained car can cost you more in repairs than a well maintained car.
-A mortgage with a higher interest rate than what can currently be obtained costs you more, maybe a lot more, over the life of that mortgage.
+An existing mortgage with a higher interest rate than what is currently available costs you more, maybe a lot more, over the life of that mortgage.
 Same with credit cards.
 Interestingly, the way you use your computer and your practices while accessing the internet or emails can adversely affect your wealth.
 Think about all the cyber-crime, hackers, phishing, and email scams that take place every day.
 The smart consumer is vigilant online when using User IDs, passwords, entering Social Security numbers, account numbers or even a home address.
 Criminals are changing tactics all the time and finding new ways to try and strip you of your wealth.
+There are many cases where a family member or friend has financially abused a trusting or less competent individual.
 So you see, protecting and managing your wealth requires lots of thoughtful planning, awareness on the latest scams, and best practices when dealing with computer and internet technology.
-This Site and the Widowed Community Financial Blog will cover these issues because they can affect your wealth.
+The tools on this site will cover these issues because they can affect your wealth.